 Ab.
 Briddon - 15

 Henry Goodwill - 8

 Wm.
 (William?)
 Kirk - 14

 Willm.
 Smith - 8

 Thos.
 (Thomas?)
 Styring - 8

-It does not however tell us where the boys came from.
-However it does mention two young ladies whovacted as servants – Martha Platty and Ann Cawthorne.
+The census however does not tell us where the boys came from.
+On the other hand, it does mention two young ladies who acted as servants – Martha Platty and Ann Cawthorne.

 Once again the boys are listed; and this time their place of birth (and thus probably their holiday time residence) is given in each case.
 Interestingly, no one appears to be from Whiston; instead the boys appear to come from a wide variety of places – Rotherham, Attercliffe, Sheffield, Ranby, Belper, Bawtry, Mansfied, Woodhouse, Norton, Ecclesfield and Mattersey among others.
 Laslty, the age range of the pupils is similar to those surveyed in 1841: